Working hours in an employment relationship

 Full-time work

 Full-time work means that you work the full working day, usually on five days a week.
-The working hours are, at most, 8 hours a day and 40 hours a week.
-For example, working hours for full-time work are usually 7.5 hours a day and 37.5 hours a week.
+According to the Working Time Act, regular working hours cannot be more than 8 hours a day and 40 hours a week.
+Shorter working hours are usually agreed in the collective agreement.

 Part-time work